Michael Hudson on Junk Economics: Highlights from our interview

 The Attorney General under Roosevelt, Francis Biddle, wrote in his autobiography that the one thing he was ashamed about was prosecuting the Trotskyists, because by no stretch of the imagination were they a threat to the government.
 As a matter of fact the Farmer-Labor governor of Minnesota, Floyd B. Olsen, called in the national guard after the police force broke up the marches and demonstrations by shooting strikers.
 The police were the ones using force and violence; the strikers were not.
 Olsen said that he hoped capitalism would go right to hell.

-What does mainstream economics often obscure?
+What does mainstream economics often observe?

 I have a model of the economy, both in J is for Junk Economics and Killing the Host.
 If you're looking at how wealth is accumulated, people think of it in the way textbooks describe: as earning income and saving it up to get rich.
 That’s all most wage earners can do.
 But that's not how it happens at the top of the pyramid.
 Most wealth takes the form of capital gains.
 They're inflated on credit, so it's really asset price inflation that's financed by debt leverage.
 Most of the gains end up being paid out as interest, so the bankers – that is, the bank owners and bondholders – end up with most of the rise in wealth.